| Title: | Estimates OIPP and OIZTNB Regression Models |

 A plot is generated but no values are returned.

-for fitting one-inflated models.
+oneinfl for fitting one-inflated models.

-for fitting truncated models.
+truncreg for fitting truncated models.

-for generating predictions used in the plot.
+pred for generating predictions used in the plot.

-# Example usage df <- data.frame(x = rnorm(100), z = rnorm(100), y = rpois(100, lambda = 5) + 1) model1 <- oneinfl(y ~ x | z, df = df, dist = "Poisson") model2 <- truncreg(y ~ x, df = df, dist = "negbin") oneplot(model1, model2, df = df, maxpred = 10)
+# Example usage df <- data.frame(x = rnorm(100), z = rnorm(100), y = rpois(100, lambda = 5) + 1) model1 <- oneinfl(y ~ x | z, df = df, dist = "Poisson") model2 <- truncreg(y ~ x, df = df, dist = "Poisson") oneplot(model1, model2, df = df, maxpred = 10)# Example usage df <- data.frame(x = rnorm(100), z = rnorm(100), y = rpois(100, lambda = 5) + 1) model1 <- oneinfl(y ~ x | z, df = df, dist = "Poisson") model2 <- truncreg(y ~ x, df = df, dist = "Poisson") oneplot(model1, model2, df = df, maxpred = 10)

 Performs a Wald test to evaluate the significance of the one-inflation parameters

-in a model estimated using oneinfl
+in a model estimated using oneinfl.

 model |